ADaM-BJTU/AutoCoA/README.md

 This implementation draws heavily on [verl](https://github.com/volcengine/verl)  and [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG).
 We extend our sincere gratitude to these projects for their valuable contributions to the open-source community.

+## License

+This work is released under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.
+By using this code or associated materials, you agree to comply with the terms outlined in the license.

 <!--
 ****
 ## Citation